-I have enjoyed excellent relationships with my counterparts at I am a great fan of old movies - in particular, the films of John the University.
-I go to regular meetings with the Dean's Council Ford and Alfred Hitchcock.
-I appreciate literature as well.
-Two of Working with other deans gives me a wider perspective.
-TC's my favorite novelists are Anthony Trollope and William Somerset placement within the University's greater mission allows me Maugham.
-Regarding theological interests, I have favorites to to share the challenges and needs of the seminary with other whom I return for inspiration, such as Hans Urs von Balthazar, St. administrators, who offer their ideas and expertise.
-I am also John Henry Newman, St. Augustine, and, a new favorite, Matthias attending meetings with the faculty of the School of Theology and Scheeban (see p.
-27).
-In terms of music, I mainly listen to classical, Religious Studies regularly.
-Their hospitality and encouragement baroque, and jazz.
-I love Mozart, Duke Ellington, Oscar Peterson, has been a great support.
-They are also open to suggestions coming and I go back time and time again to Johann Sebastian Bach. from my own experiences.
-I've had uniformly positive relationships with those at Catholic University and value the collaboration What advice would you give to TC seminarians very much.
+I have enjoyed excellent relationships with my counterparts at the University.
+I go to regular meetings with the Dean's Council.
+Working with other deans gives me a wider perspective.
+TC's placement within the University's greater mission allows me to share the challenges and needs of the seminary with other administrators, who offer their ideas and expertise.
+I am also attending meetings with the faculty of the School of Theology and Religious Studies regularly.
+Their hospitality and encouragement has been a great support.
+They are also open to suggestions coming from my own experiences.
+I've had uniformly positive relationships with those at Catholic University and value the collaboration very much.